-Three More Women Come Forward To Accuse R. Kelly Of Abuse
+3 More Women Come Forward To Accuse R. Kelly Of Abuse

 The Post also replicated several text messages that purport to demonstrate how his live-in girlfriends have to seek permission for even bodily functions such as using the bathroom.

 Kelly's former tour manager, Demetrius Smith, told the Post that he warned Clive Calder — the billionaire founder of Kelly's first label, Jive Records — about Kelly's behavior.
 According to the Washington paper, Calder said that he regretted not intervening somehow.
-"But I'm not a psychiatrist," Calder told the Post, adding "and this guy is a troubled guy.
+"But I'm not a psychiatrist," Calder told the Post, adding, "and this guy is a troubled guy.
 Clearly, we missed something."

-Calder also said that Kelly's former attorney, the late Gerald Margolis, had told him that reporter Jim DeRogatis had "an ax to grind" against Kelly.
+Calder also said that Kelly's former attorney, the late Gerald Margolis, had told him that reporter DeRogatis had "an ax to grind" against Kelly.

 The Post also spoke to Larry Khan, the current head of urban radio promotions at Interscope Records and former Jive senior vice president for marketing.
-Khan told the paper that he had seen a portion of the tape that triggered the 21-count indictment on child pornography charges, but questioned, rhetorically, whether it was a record company's place to address a performer's behavior, citing the offstage lives of Jerry Lee Lewis and Chuck Berry as well as Bill Cosby and his relationship to NBC.
+Khan told the paper that he had seen a portion of the tape that triggered the 21-count indictment on child pornography charges, but he questioned, rhetorically, whether it was a record company's place to address a performer's behavior, citing the offstage lives of Jerry Lee Lewis and Chuck Berry as well as Bill Cosby and his relationship to NBC.

-The Post also spoke to Sampson's former supervisor at Epic, Cathy Carroll, who said, "Rob is really a good person ... he's got a very good heart ...
+The Post also spoke to Sampson's former supervisor at Epic, Cathy Carroll, who said, "Rob is really a good person. ...
+He's got a very good heart. ...
 A lot of these women who claim stuff, they put themselves out there like that, and then they want to turn around and sue people and sue men."

 In 2008, a jury in Chicago acquitted Kelly of all child pornography charges; the jury foreman in the trial, Jamon Mytty, told the Post that the verdict was reached because both the female minor allegedly seen in the video and her parents declined to testify, and therefore the jury had reasonable doubt that she was the person in the video.
 (DeRogatis says in the Vox interview that neither the young woman nor her parents cooperated with police at all, though three dozen witnesses did.)

 According to the Post, RCA Records recently paid for six weeks of studio time in Los Angeles, ostensibly for an upcoming recording project.
-One worker at the studio spoke to the Post anonymously, and said that the the studio floor had been badly damaged with urine stains, and that a cup of urine was left on a piano, for which the studio billed RCA.
+One worker at the studio spoke to the Post anonymously and said that the studio floor had been badly damaged with urine stains and a cup of urine was left on a piano, for which the studio billed RCA.
 A former member of Kelly's team sent the Post pictures of the damage.
 RCA did not reply to the Post with comment.

 RCA has not responded to multiple requests from NPR for comment since Time's Up published its open letter on Monday.